Open source. Runs locally. Your data never leaves your machine.

 Sync issues at a glance

-Unpushed commits, behind remote, dirty repos — so you know what needs attention before it bites.
+Unpushed commits, behind remote, dirty repos: see what needs attention before it bites.

 Repos with search & filters